tmahiddini/cryptometrics-dumper/README.md

 ```
 node cryptometrics-dumper.js -l ETH --end 2017/01/01
 ```
-Download datasets of crypto currency that have the labels ETH,</br> since January 1, 2016, until January 1, 2017,</br> export it in JSON format, and save it to the folder "/tmp/Dataset2016" :
+Download datasets of crypto currency that have the labels ETH,</br>since January 1, 2016, until January 1, 2017,</br>and export it in JSON format, and save it to the folder "/tmp/Dataset2016" :
 ```
 node cryptometrics-dumper.js -l ETH --start 2016/01/01 --end 2017/01/01 -o json -F /tmp/Dataset2016
 ```